Everything your rabbit would tell you if they could talk

 Rabbits are brilliant communicators.
 Not only do they use verbal sounds (like purring) which make up a small part of their rabbit noises, but they’ll also nudge, dig ,and use their facial expressions to help communicate with their other hutch companions too.

-10. I need lots of exercise
+10. I need lots of exercise – so let me stretch my legs!

 (Image credit: Getty Images)

 There’s no such thing as too much exercise when it comes to rabbits.
 These energetic creatures will love nothing more than running young, wild, and free.
-So it’s worth having one of the best outdoor rabbit hutches and one of the best rabbit runs which is big enough so they can run to their heart’s content.
+So it’s worth having one of the best outdoor rabbit hutches and one of the best rabbit runs that is big enough so they can run to their heart’s content.

 (Image credit: Getty Images)